OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 # Create a dictionary task pane add-in

-This article shows you an example of a task pane add-in and accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word 2013 document.
+This article shows you an example of a task pane add-in with an accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word 2013 document.

 A dictionary Office Add-in is based on the standard task pane add-in with additional features to support querying and displaying definitions from a dictionary XML web service in additional places in the Office application's UI.

-In a typical dictionary task pane add-in, a user selects a word or phrase in their document, and then the JavaScript logic behind the add-in passes this selection to the dictionary provider's XML web service.
+In a typical dictionary task pane add-in, a user selects a word or phrase in their document, and the JavaScript logic behind the add-in passes this selection to the dictionary provider's XML web service.
 The dictionary provider's webpage then updates to show the definitions for the selection to the user.
 The XML web service component returns up to three definitions in the format defined by the OfficeDefinitions XML schema, which are then displayed to the user in other places in the hosting Office application's UI.
 Figure 1 shows the selection and display experience for a Bing-branded dictionary add-in that is running in Word 2013.